Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Milk Thistle (Silymarin)?

-For alcoholic liver disease, silymarin may reduce elevated liver enzymes, but the best-designed trials found no effect on mortality or clinical outcomes.
+For alcoholic liver disease the pattern repeats - silymarin may pull elevated liver enzymes down, but the best-designed trials found no effect on survival or other outcomes that actually matter.

 Does It Work?
 The Evidence